-There are two streams of waste material directed into the reject emplacement area.
+There are two streams of waste material directed into the REA.
 Tailings are pumped and coarse rejects are trucked from the washery.
 Coarse reject is used to construct the dam walls (and cells) and the tailings are emplaced within the cells.

-Water recycled from the reject emplacement area is collected in a catchment dam (the "Toe Dam") and pumped back to the washery for reuse.
+Water recycled from the REA is collected in a catchment dam (the "Toe Dam") and pumped back to the washery for reuse.
 Inspections are conducted each shift on the tailings pipeline and discharge areas when they are in use.